What is HL7 FHIR?

 FHIR Base R4: The current base, minimum restrictions implementation of the HL7 FHIR standard that permits the use of all resources.

-FHIR USCDI: The US implementation of FHIR accepted by most US federal agencies, especially the ONC.
+FHIR USCDI: The US implementation of HL7 FHIR accepted by most US federal agencies, especially the ONC.
 It is far more specific in the resources that may be used.

 FHIR Davinci Prior Authorization: An Implementation for the data exchange used for prior authorization in treatment and drug approvals.

-Converting HL7 FHIR
+Converting to HL7 FHIR

 See our larger blog on converting medical record file types here.